Your Claim to Frame

 Student Picks is SCMA’s student exhibition program.
 Each month a selected student has the opportunity to organize a one-day exhibition using the Cunningham Center’s collection of prints, drawings and photographs.
 Run by lottery, Student Picks is open to ALL Smith students, regardless of major, class year or experience.
-The exhibitions are held in the Cunningham Center on the first Friday of each month during the academic year, from 12–4 PM.
+The exhibitions are held in the Cunningham Center on the last Thursday of each month during the academic year, from 4–8 PM.

 Student Picks is a twofold invitation.
 The Museum extends an invitation to students: into the collection, into the behind-the-scenes of the museum, to engage with visual art in a unique and personal way.
 But students also extend an invitation: they share their vision, their show, with the wider community.

 How Do You Enter the Student Picks Lottery?

 Enter online here or submit your ballot at the museum lobby, Campus Center, or Young Science Library ballot boxes.
 Deadline: September 21, 2018.
 Enter as many times as you like!
 We will pick six winners and two alternates by lottery soon after the September 21st deadline.

 - Is Student Picks a big time commitment?

 - Your time commitment is up to you.
 Generally, you meet with Cunningham Center staff between 1 and 3 times the month before your show to explore the collection, choose a topic, and make your selections.